 Chen, a first-generation immigrant from China has owned his Flushing shop for three years after selling his liquor store in East Meadow when Total Wine & More opened in Westbury, a town over.
 “I feel like it’s following me,” he said.

 The independent store owners are urging elected officials and the New York State Liquor Authority (SLA) to reject the store’s application for a liquor license, stating that the name is just a front for Total Wine to get around state liquor laws and that the chain has a history of predatory pricing.

 New York state licensing laws prohibit liquor and wine store owners from operating more than one store in New York.

 MCT Fine Wines & Spirits is said to be wholly owned and operated by Michelle Trone, the daughter of one of Total Wine’s co-owners, but local package store owners don’t buy it.

 Several local politicians now believe the two names to be one in the same as well, after learning of Trone’s familial ties and thus flip-flopped from support to opposition of its application.

 Melamudou said the local officials “signed on thinking they were supporting a young female entrepreneur, but in reality, this was a trojan horse with a savage intent on the backend from a huge corporation.”

-In May Council Member Paul Vallone penned a letter to the SLA backing MCT Fine Wine & Spirits’ application, with nine other city council members signing on.
+Council Member Paul Vallone penned a letter to the SLA backing MCT Fine Wine & Spirits’ application in May, with nine other city council members signing on.
 The following month, more than a dozen state assembly members sent a similar letter to the SLA urging it to approve its liquor license application.